Amber Heard says she stands by 'every word' of her testimony - NewsBreak

 Amber Heard says she stands by 'every word' of her testimony

-NEW YORK — (AP) — Amber Heard says she stands by the testimony she gave during a contentious six-week libel trial against former husband Johnny Depp, saying she has "always told the truth.”
+Amber Heard says she stands by the testimony she gave during a contentious six-week libel trial against former husband Johnny Depp , saying she has "always told the truth.”

 “That's all I spoke.
 And I spoke it to power.
 And I paid the price,” Heard said in her first post-verdict interview, two weeks after a jury awarded Depp more than $10 million and vindicated his allegations that Heard lied about Depp abusing her.